galsci/mapsims/docs/usage.rst

         target_nside=NSIDE,
     )

-Then we can create a :py:class:`SONoiseSimulator`, the most important parameter is the scanning strategy, it can be either "classical" or "opportunistic"::
+Then we can create a :py:class:`.SONoiseSimulator`, the most important parameter is the scanning strategy, it can be either "classical" or "opportunistic"::

     noise = mapsims.SONoiseSimulator(